wp-plugins/schreikasten/readme.txt

 This plugin requires __[minimax](http://wordpress.org/extend/plugins/minimax/ "A minimal Ajax library")__ in order to work.

+= Can I put a shoutbox inside a theme? =

+Yes, use the function __sk\_shoutbox()__ to write the html code wherever you need.
+Warning: You can not have more than one shoutbox in the same page, even if one is in a sidebar and the other in the conntents.

 = Can I set my own CSS? =

 Yes.
 Copy the file schreikasten.css to your theme folder.
 The plugin will check for it.